virejdasani/RedirectToPortfolio/README.md

-- This webpage open when you go to `virej.ml`
+- This webpage opens when you go to `virej.ml`
 - It redirects to `virejdasani.github.io`
 - The main portfolio isn't tied to virej.ml domain name because it doesn't come with a security certificate